Ming City Rockers

-Ming City Rockers are an English four-piece rock band from Immingham, Lincolnshire, England.
+Ming City Rockers are an English three-piece rock band from Immingham, Lincolnshire, England.
 Their style has been compared to that of "the spirit of MC5" and their debut album was released on 20 September 2014.

 Biography

 They originate from the industrial town of Immingham - about 6 miles (10 km) north-west from Grimsby, on the east coast of northern England.
 The group were originally formed under the name of Low Culture in 2010 and changed their name to Ming City Rockers - inspired by The Clash song "Clash City Rockers" - two years later.
 They released their début single "Chic & The Motherfuckers" in July 2013.